 NOTE: The AAA calendar will always contain 52 numbered weeks.
-A calendar showing the dates of the numbered weeks for at least seven years is on page 91.
+A calendar showing the dates of the numbered weeks for at least seven years is available in this handbook.

 Rule 5.
-SCHEDULING EVENTS
+SCHEDULING EVENTS.

-- A. Athletic events sponsored by the AAA are scheduled according to the calendar of athletic events on pages 90-91. - B. AAA Passes Accepted - All athletic and activity events that are AAA approved and under the jurisdiction of the AAA must accept AAA passes for admission.
+- A. Athletic events sponsored by the AAA are scheduled according to the calendar of athletic events located in this handbook. - B. AAA Passes Accepted - All athletic and activity events that are AAA approved and under the jurisdiction of the AAA must accept AAA passes for admission.

 Rule 6.
-SANCTION (APPROVAL) OF EVENTS
+SANCTION (APPROVAL) OF EVENTS.